wbamberg/idl-reference/docs/nsIDOMTCPSocket.md

 Create and return a socket object which will attempt to connect to
 the given host and port.

-@param host The hostname of the server to connect to.
-@param port The port to connect to.
-@param options An object specifying one or more parameters which
-               determine the details of the socket.

        useSecureTransport: true to create an SSL socket.
 Defaults to false.